Quick Facts about Papers

 The camera-ready version has to follow the new LaTeX and Word templates from ACM.
 Should you need technical assistance, please direct your technical query to: firstname.lastname@example.org and they will respond within 24 hours.

-At the time of the final submission, authors of accepted papers will be required to submit a 30-word statement summarizing the contributions of their paper.
-They will also be asked to submit a 30-second video preview summarizing the paper; this is optional, but highly encouraged, as it will increase the visibility of your paper before, at the conference, and in the ACM digital library in perpetuity.
+Authors will be asked to submit a 30-second video preview summarizing the paper; this is optional, but highly encouraged, as it will increase the visibility of your paper before, at the conference, and in the ACM digital library in perpetuity.